Biking Sanibel Island — The Best Way to See the Island

 Sanibel Island has something most Florida barrier islands don't — a dedicated, connected network of shared-use paths that covers practically the entire island.
 Over 25 miles of paved trails wind through canopy-covered roads, past wildlife preserves, along the Gulf, and through quiet residential neighborhoods.

-You can bike from the lighthouse to Blind Pass without ever sharing a lane with a car.
+You can bike from the lighthouse to Blind Pass without ever sharing a lane with a car, which is why it belongs near the top of any things to do on Sanibel list.

 The Routes